Annual plan 2026: water-management work will continue to cost more

 Why is water-management work becoming more expensive?

-Work continues unabated on strengthening dykes maintaining flood defences in accordance with standards.
+Work continues unabated on strengthening dykes and maintaining flood defences in accordance with standards.
 The capacity to temporarily store water when heavy rainfall threatens safety is being increased.
 Pumping stations are being prepared to discharge larger quantities of water.

 Leading the way in working together on water and soil